yotann/bcdb/docs/memodb/rest-api.md

 although the server may accept other formats.

 Clients that generate their own CIDs should use the exact same generation algorithm as the server.
-In particular, the choice between raw data and DAG-CBOR CIDs and the choice between identity and Blake2b-256 CIDs must match between client and server.
+In particular, the choice between raw data, DAG-CBOR, and DAG-CBOR-Unrestricted CIDs and the choice between identity and Blake2b-256 CIDs must match between client and server.
 Otherwise, things may not work properly.

 ### Head formats